-The allocation of transactions and balances between partners within the Alliance also affects the values reported in the two entities' respective Accounts.
+During 2019/20 the alliance cost sharing agreement still applied and the allocation of transactions and balances between partners within the alliance affected the values reported in the two entities' respective Accounts for 2019/20.

-Judgements taken in the application of accounting policies and the allocation of transactions and balances in the Accounts in respect of the Alliance are consistent to those taken in regard to the Group (PCC and CC) and comply with the requirements of the Code.
-Integral to this judgement is the financial arrangements for the Alliance as set out in the Section 22 Agreement and the cost sharing model.
-The economic reality of the Alliance cost sharing model takes precedence over the Group in many respects and has been influential in determining the treatment of transactions and balances in the Group Accounts in line with accounting policies and our interpretations of the Code.
+Judgements taken in the application of accounting policies and the allocation of transactions and balances in the Accounts in respect of the alliance were consistent to those taken in regard to the Group (PCC and CC) and complied with the requirements of the Code.
+Integral to this judgement was the financial arrangements for the alliance as set out in the Section 22 Agreement in place during 2019/20 and the cost sharing model.
+The economic reality of the alliance cost sharing model took precedence over the Group in many respects and was influential in determining the treatment of transactions and balances in the Group Accounts in line with accounting policies and our interpretations of the Code.

-A judgement, fundamental to the cost sharing model, was that costs and benefits relating to the Alliance were apportioned 69% to West Mercia and 31% to Warwickshire.
-This was arrived at by looking at various indicators including funding, demographics, work force profile, expenditure, crime volumes etc. and has been widely consulted on.
-As explained in the Narrative Report, the strategic alliance terminated with effect from 1 April 2020 and this judgement will no longer apply from that date.
-Two new S22a Collaborative Agreements have been agreed between the two forces for four services which will continued to be provided to or shared with Warwickshire during 2020/21.
-A revised cost sharing mechanism has also been agreed.
-The Police and Crime Commissioner and Chief Constable have also successfully negotiated an exit strategy and reached agreement on the reasonable termination costs that will be paid to Warwickshire.
-These costs were included in the audited 2018/19 Statement of Accounts for the Group and the Police and Crime Commissioner for West Mercia.
+A judgement, fundamental to the cost sharing model, was that costs and benefits relating to the alliance were apportioned 69% to West Mercia and 31% to Warwickshire.
+This was arrived at by looking at various indicators including funding, demographics, work force profile, expenditure, crime volumes etc. and was widely consulted on.
+This judgement no longer applies for 2020/21, as explained above.